WebSitioPro/WebSitioPro/replit.md

 ```
 Changelog:
 - July 12, 2025.
+Complete Template Modularization - All 5 Templates
+  - Successfully applied modular structure to all 4 remaining templates (Restaurants, Tourism, Retail, Services)
+  - Created config.ts files for each template with proper TypeScript interfaces
+  - Created index.tsx files for each template with proper module exports
+  - Updated App.tsx to use new modular imports for all templates
+  - Moved all template files to client/src/templates/[template-name]/ structure
+  - Updated all editors to use their respective config interfaces with proper typing
+  - All 11 template routes tested and confirmed working: 5 demos + 5 editors + template manager
+  - Template Editor now references all modular template options correctly
+  - Preserved unique characteristics of each template while applying consistent modular structure
+  - All templates now follow the same organizational pattern as the Professionals template
+- July 12, 2025.
 Professionals Template Photos Section Fixed
   - Fixed TypeError in Photos section: "undefined is not an object (evaluating 'photo.caption.es')"
   - Added data migration in ProfessionalsEditor.tsx to convert string photo URLs to proper objects